Understanding Excluded Drivers and Your Auto Insurance Policy

-When a policyholder – or an insurance company – takes formal steps to remove a household driver from an auto insurance policy, that's a driver exclusion.
-For example, an insurance company might want a driver excluded to avoid having to cancel an entire policy if one driver has a bad driving record, a suspended license or too many claims.
-On the other hand, a policyholder might want to exclude a teen driver if he or she lost driving privileges for not following the rules – or maybe someone in the household received a DUI and no longer has a valid driver's license.
+When a policyholder — or an insurance company — takes formal steps to remove a household driver from an auto insurance policy, that’s a driver exclusion.
+For example, an insurance company might want an excluded driver on insurance to avoid having to cancel an entire policy if one driver has a bad driving record, a suspended license or too many claims.
+On the other hand, a policyholder might want to exclude a teen driver if he or she lost driving privileges for not following the rules — or maybe someone in the household received a DUI and no longer has a valid driver’s license.

 How long will a driver exclusion last?

 Once in place, the driver exclusion will remain until you ask for it to be removed.
 To request the withdrawal of an exclusion, contact your insurance company.
 They will help determine if the exclusion can be removed and, if so, explain the next steps.

 What are the risks of having an excluded driver on my policy?

 In most states, if an excluded driver in your household uses your car and has an accident, the accident will not be covered under your insurance policy, and vehicle damage and liability coverage will not be provided.
 If you decide that permanently excluding drivers from your auto insurance policy is the right option for you, be sure the excluded driver holds his or her own auto insurance policy.

 What if the excluded driver took my car without permission?

 If the excluded driver used your car without permission, you may have to prove that the driver stole your vehicle for the accident to be covered by your insurance.